-(bulk, tank, flatbed) in the base case have 12.7 percent movement in LCVs while in the high cube case of the scenario, 96.1 percent of this freight group move in LCVs.
-All commodity and traffic-flow combinations show substantial shifts to LCVs in the scenario case with the high-cube case showing the greatest changes.
+In the high cube case, which uses the longer turnpike double, VMT is reduced by 25.5 percent.
+Again, significant increases are seen in the number of VMT shifting to LCVs.
+For example, specialized freight (bulk, tank, flatbed) in the base case have 12.7 percent movement in LCVs while in the high cube case of the scenario, 96.1 percent of this freight group move in LCVs.
+All commodity and traffic-flow combinations showed substantial shifts to LCVs in the scenario case with the high-cube case showing the greatest changes.

-Small impacts on rail traffic are estimated for both the high and low cube case, in contrast to the national truck size and weight study.
+Small impacts on rail traffic were estimated for both the high and low cube case, in contrast to the national truck size and weight study.
 Only .22 percent of the rail carload miles and .07 percent of rail intermodal miles divert to truck.